niolabs/docs/docs/cli/config.md

 The `config` or `cfg` command displays the configuration of any block or service within your running nio instance.
 The configuration is returned from the nio Platform in JSON format and displayed.

 When run without any parameters or with the optional `project` parameter, you will be prompted to enter configuration for Pubkeeper.
 These values are optional.
-Pressing enter without typing in configuration values will not change the corresponding fields in `nio.env`.
+Pressing enter without typing in configuration values will not change the corresponding fields in `nio.conf`.

 This command must be run from the root level of your nio project directory.